alvarofrancomartins/alvarofrancomartins.github.io/content/post/corruption-networks-model/index.md

 In summary, we have proposed a model based on two of our main findings about political corruption networks.

-The first finding is that the **number of people per scandal** is reasonably described by an exponential distribution with a characteristic number of $1/\lambda \approx 7$ people per scandal.
+The first finding is that the **number of people per scandal** is reasonably well described by an exponential distribution with a characteristic number of $1/\lambda \approx 7$ people per scandal.
 This result was found in both Brazilian and Spanish datasets on corruption scandals.

 The second finding is that the number of **repeat offenders** can be modeled by the following equation.